TKuk1aP/PalworldSaveShare/README.md

 # Palworld Save Share

-### A complete step by step guide on how to transfer a co-op save to another user while retaining all progress.
+### A complete step-by-step guide on how to transfer a co-op save to another user while retaining all progress.
 The process will require some collaboration between both parties.

 <br />